The director and script supervisor of TV’s successful sci-fi show are curious about its creator. 3,106 words. Illustration by John Donald Carlucci.

 Tom isn’t sure he’ll be back for a second season, and it’s pretty clear to him Betty won’t.
 But she’d always wanted a credit, and boy did she get it.

+This story first posted here on November 4, 2015.
 Television Fiction package for Emmy Season